Rent Like a Celebrity: 5 Ways to Save Money When Renting

-You may not be a celebrity yet (if you are… can I have your autograph?) but these tips—combined with a little common sense and effort—can help you shave some zeroes off of your monthly expenses and keep more of your hard-earned cash where it belongs: in your pocket.
+You may not be a celebrity yet (if you are… can we have your autograph?) but these tips—combined with a little common sense and effort—can help you shave some zeroes off of your monthly expenses and keep more of your hard-earned cash where it belongs: in your pocket.

-One day, when you are famous and fabulously wealthy, you’ll look back and remember how this article helped you stay afloat back when you were one of the “little people” - all I ask in return is a Lamborghini.
-Yellow, please.
+One day, when you are famous and fabulously wealthy, you’ll look back and remember how this article helped you stay afloat back when you were one of the “little people.”
+You can thank us later.

 Read more money-saving tips and advice for your apartment rental:

 - How to create a budget for your apartment

 - How much should I spend on rent?